Publications

 This second edition has been amended to take into account the developments in other international guides and Standards, including ILAC G8, “Guidelines on Decision Rules and Statements of Conformity” and JCGM 106, “Evaluation of measurement data – The role of measurement uncertainty in conformity assessment”.

-IUPAC/CITAC Guide: Evaluation of risks of false decisions in conformity assessment of a multicomponent material or object due to measurement uncertainty (IUPAC Technical Report).
-Pure Appl.
-Chem.
-2021; 93(1): 113–154
+IUPAC/CITAC Guide: Evaluation of risks of false decisions in conformity assessment of a multicomponent material or object due to measurement uncertainty (IUPAC Technical Report), 2021

 Ilya Kuselman*, Francesca R. Pennecchi, Ricardo J. N. B. da Silva and David Brynn Hibbert